leucir/factory/README.md

 A prototype factory for building Docker images from composable layers.
 The goal is to incrementally assemble, test, and cache reusable modules so future builds are faster and safer.

+## TL;DR

+- Why this exists
+  - Building images across many combinations (base OS, security hardening, runtimes, app glue, multiple architectures/GPU) is slow, repetitive, and hard to audit.
+  - This prototype makes builds deterministic (manifest‑driven), faster (layer/registry cache reuse), and explainable (evidence, SBOM, and compatibility records).
+  - We propose a scalable architecture that can be used to build high-scale images.
+Check the [scale](scale.md) document.

+- How it works (high‑level)
+  - You pick a manifest / template ID (e.g., `llm_factory`, `llm_factory_cuda`) from a consolidated store.
+The stitcher renders a Dockerfile from a template + module fragments, the builder uses BuildKit to cache and build, a smoke runner validates the image, and a compatibility record captures the result with pointers to evidence.
+  - The control plane serves product metadata read‑only; executors (local or in pools) perform renders/builds/tests.
+See the diagram below and the [Architecture Principles](#architecture-principles).
+(Pipeline metadata is optional in this prototype.)
+  - New products, unless the full stack is new, will reuse the existent fragments and cached layers to build new images with speed and consistency.

+- Data structure overview
+  - **Products** define what to build (manifest ID, image name, metadata)
+  - (Optional) **Pipelines** define named build recipes (steps, tools, test runners) for advanced orchestration
+  - **Manifests** specify the template + module versions for a build
+  - **Modules** are composable Docker layers with versioned fragments
+  - **Test Plans** define matrix combinations to explore (e.g., core/light versions)
+  - **Compatibility Records** capture build results with evidence pointers
+  - All data is stored as JSON and served via read-only APIs

+- Quick start

+  All code on this project runs locally.
+The target architecture implementation is not planned yet.

+  - Local build + smoke test (fastest path):
+    - `./tools/run-ci-local.sh [product_id]` → renders from the manifest store, builds, runs smoke tests, and writes records/evidence.
+    - Defaults to `llm_factory`; pass `llm_factory_cuda` for the GPU variant.
+  - End‑to‑end via API metadata:
+    - `./tools/run-ci-local-api.sh [product_id]` (pipeline metadata is optional; the script falls back to defaults from the product).
+  - Explore module combinations (matrix):
+    - `./tools/explore-plan.sh --plan baseline_core_light [--dry-run]`.
+  - Exercise a single fragment (isolation):
+    - `./tools/test-fragment.sh --manifest-id core_smoke`.

+- Where to look
+  - Manifest IDs live under the keys in `control_plane/data/manifest.json` (e.g., `llm_factory`, `llm_factory_cuda`, `core_smoke`).
+Pass `--manifest-id` to tools to target one.
+  - Outputs land in `control_plane/data/compatibility/{records,evidence,sbom}`; failures also emit `error-<build_id>.json` with a log excerpt.
+  - On GPU hosts, install the NVIDIA Container Toolkit once: `sudo ./tools/install-nvidia-container-toolkit.sh`.
+  - Why this design?
+See [Architecture Principles](#architecture-principles).
+For deeper context: [scale.md](scale.md) and [caching_layers.md](caching_layers.md).

 ## Architecture Principles

 - **Container‑as‑a‑product**